 This bisque is pretty thick (which I prefer), but if you'd rather have a thinner soup, you can certainly add more vegetable stock and puree it a bit more.

 It also has a ridiculously awesome kick of spice to it.
 If you or your guests can't handle too much heat, you can certainly adjust the seasonings or cut down on the jalapeño.
 You can cut out on the jalapeño altogether if you want, but still use some slices for garnish since it's so pretty!

-Garnishes are very important for this corn bisque and you can really add anything you want, but I went with diced avocado, sliced jalapeño, some grilled corn kernels, lime wedges, and cilantro.
+Garnishes are very important for this shrimp and corn bisque and you can really add anything you want, but I went with diced avocado, sliced jalapeño, some grilled corn kernels, lime wedges, and cilantro.
 I also chose to swirl a little Hood Cream in the bisque after serving it and those bites were probably my favorite.

-I’ll just be over here waiting for the summer weather to get ridiculously hot, so I can make a big batch of this chilled Mexican corn bisque and enjoy it on my deck with friends.
-If I had a garden, I’d totally throw a garden party, but for now, a simple summer deck party will have to do!
+I'll just be over here waiting for the summer weather to get ridiculously hot, so I can make a big batch of this chilled Mexican corn bisque with shrimp and enjoy it on my deck with friends.
+If I had a garden, I'd totally throw a garden party, but for now, a simple summer deck party will have to do!

 To learn more about Hood Cream and get coupons, tips, and more recipe ideas, visit Hoodcream.com!